gladys-pascual/crinklesprinkle/README.md

   2. Initially, the "SEE OUR CRINKLES" link in the home section and the "ORDER YOUR CRINKLES" link in the order here section were written as `<button>`, with a link tag `<a>` inside.
 The validator gave an error where an element must not appear as a descendant of the button element, which is the case initially (`<a>` is a descendant of `<button>`) The `<button>` element was removed and the link tag `<a>` was styled to make it look like a button.
   3. In the `<form>` of "Order Here" section, an incorrect type for the input text boxes were initially used.
 This was rectified.
   4. Warning on lack of headings on the gallery and thank-you section.
-This was rectified by adding `<h1>` with the title of the page, but putting the `class = "sr-only`, which has a style of display to none, used for the `<i>` tags for font awesome described in the accessibility section earlier.
+This was rectified by adding `<h1>` with the title of the page, but putting the `class = "sr-only"`, which has a style of display to none, used for the `<i>` tags for font awesome described in the accessibility section earlier.

 - Other general errors found during testing:

   - When the page was first deployed, all the images did not appear.
 During the coding, I used a localhost port 5500 to see my page and all images were uploading fine.
 I used chrome developer tools to debug and figure out what was causing this error.
 The filepath for all the images were written incorrectly with an extra '/' at the beginning, causing the images to not load when deployed.
 This was rectified.
   - I used chrome developer tools extensively to ensure alignment was correct and to figure out the default margins or paddings that I was not initially aware of.
+  - Once deployed, the link was opened on my mobile phone.
+Two things were seen:
+    - Our Crinkles page: The price of chocolate crinkles is justified on the next line and justified on the left, which did not look correct.
+The style was changed for screen size at 500 px in media queries already created, using `justify-content: space-evenly'`.

 - Testing User Stories:
   1. As a potential customer, I want to learn about CrinkleSprinkle and determine what the business is about.